aarsakian/SQLServerForensics/README.md

  For advanced users there are a lot of options to inspect the internals of your database including the log file.
 Inspection is supported  at a page level, data row level, and  data column level, log action.

-For responders who want immediate access to the MS SQL database, they can stop service (please there are irreversible consequences in your data, not recommended) or you can use low level access reading directly from physical disk *without* stopping the server.
-Please note that ***admin*** access priveleges are required for both kind of operations.
+For responders who want immediate access to the MS SQL database, they can stop service (please note that there are irreversible consequences in your data, not recommended) or you can use low level access reading directly from physical disk *without* stopping the server. ***Admin*** access priveleges are required for both kind of operations.
 If you opt for low level access your mdf file and ldf file will be respectively copied *locally*, before being processed (defaut location is MDF folder).
 The responder needs to know how logging works so as to avoid being suprised of missing data, for instance commited data that is missing from a table.

 For digital forensics examiners they can access SQL database by reading mdf, ldf, bak files directly from images.
 Supported images are dd, EWF (E01), vmdk.
 There are no third parties to read expert witness format and NTFS file system.
 Both functionalities are provided by external libraries developed by the same author.